 Measuring attributes like height, weight and strength is relatively simple because these are physical and observable traits.
 But, there are also ways in which we can measure personality and behavior.

 In terms of measuring personality, psychometrics have been used since the early 1800’s to assess mentally ill criminals.
 It was later adapted to study educational and psychological measurements in tests that are standardized valid measures of areas like personality, ability, aptitude and interest.
 These tests include personality profiles, reasoning tests, motivation questionnaires and ability assessments.
-An important factor in psychometric testing is that tests must be uniform and standardized, impartial, obtain consistent results over time, prognostic and indiscriminate.
+An important factor in psychometric testing is that psychometric tests must be uniform and standardized, impartial, obtain consistent results over time, prognostic and indiscriminate.

 Psychologists refer to five prominent personality traits: extroversion, agreeableness, Conscientious, openness to experience and emotional stability, however psychometric testing has broken this down further into as many as 16 to 32 categories.

-Psychometric tools ensure that potential coaches, employers or professors can attain an understanding as to how well you will be able to collaborate and work with others, and provide some insight with regards to your ability to manage and cope with both stressors associated with the job, and intellectual demands of the job at hand.
-The principle behind these tests is that it is possible to quantify your personality by asking questions about your feelings, thoughts and behavior in a variety of circumstances, in order to quantify your personality.
+Psychometric tools ensure that potential coaches, employers or professors can attain an understanding as to how well you will be able to collaborate and work with others, and provide some insight with regards to your ability to manage and cope with both stressors associated with the job, and intellectual demands of assigned tasks.
+The underlying principle of psychometric reports allows professionals to observe your responses to questions concerning your feelings, thoughts, and behaviours in a variety of circumstances, in order to quantify your personality.
 As the basis of these tests is delving into a person’s feelings and personality, some people can find the line of questioning invasive.

 DISC Profiling has been around since the 1920’s and is a contextual measure of behaviors, rather than personality.
 DISC is essentially a four quadrant model which measures the degree of Dominance, Influence, Steadiness, and Conscientious behavior.
 Essentially, DISC measures what you do and how you act.